ststas/mesto/README.md

 * JavaScript, HTML, CSS, REST API & NPM.
 JavaScript, Flex & Grid technologies have been applied.
 Built on Nested-BEM, Mobile-first and Adaptive-design principles.
 GitHub has been used for version control.

 ## My goal
-* to improve JavaScript skills.
+* to improve JavaScript skills, e.g. creating Classes, Forms, Validation, etc.
-* to improve REST API using skills.
 * to improve NPM & project assembly skills
+* to improve REST API & server connection skills.

 ## Plans for developing
 * to refactor the project using React.js.